Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Conclusion

 \section{Conclusion}

-In this work, we propose a novel approach to achieve broadband magnetless isolation that overcomes the limitations of conventional ferrite isolators.
-By leveraging parametric modulations and dispersion engineering, we realize, inside a single waveguide, an effective two-mode system with direction-dependent coupling.
-With this configuration, adiabatic-mode conversion is used to deplete the bandwidth of interest and obtain broadband isolation.
-Using Lagrangian analysis and circuit simulations, we demonstrate isolation exceeding $20\text{ dB}$ over an instantaneous bandwidth from $4$ to $8\text{ GHz}$, on-par with the state-of-the-art.
-Moreover, the proposed circuit implementation offers several key advantages.
-The $50\ \Omega$-matched artificial transmission line offers direct access to the effective two-modes system.
+In this work, we propose a novel architecture to produce broadband magnetless isolation and potentially replace ferrite-based isolators in superconducting circuits.
+Leveraging parametric modulations and dispersion engineering, we realize an effective two-mode system with direction-dependent coupling and matched group velocities inside a single transmission line.
+This configuration enables adiabatic mode conversion over a wide instantaneous bandwidth, providing broadband isolation.
+Using Lagrangian analysis and circuit simulations, we demonstrated isolation exceeding $20\text{ dB}$ over $4-8\text{ GHz}$, which is on par with the state-of-the-art and could be further optimized by adjusting the circuit parameters and modulation profiles.
+The proposed circuit implementation offers several key advantages for on-chip integration.
+The $50\ \Omega$-matched artificial transmission line offers direct access to the effective two-mode system without any splitters, combiners, or other matching networks.
 The separate pump line eliminates the need for directional couplers and prevents the pump from reaching the device under test.
 The moderate number of unit cells in the proposed implementation results in a reduced footprint and higher device yield.
-Finally, our variability analysis confirms that the adiabatic sweep through the phase-matching condition relaxes the precision required in parameter targeting.
-With these features, the proposed broadband magnetless isolator presents a scalable alternative to ferrite isolators, that can be co-integrated with superconducting quantum processors and other ultra-low-noise cryogenic systems.
+Finally, our variability analysis confirms that the adiabatic sweep through the phase-matching condition relaxes the precision required in fabrication and parameter targeting.
+With these features, the proposed broadband magnetless isolator presents a scalable alternative to ferrite isolators that could be co-integrated on-chip and support the development of large-scale superconducting quantum processors and other ultra-low-noise cryogenic systems.